jkarma0920/MovieProject1/README.md

 (Insert mysql html image here)

 ## Data Collected and Visualized
 The data gathered from both the-numbers.com and boxofficemojo.com were scraped using Python's Beautifulsoup library to parse through each website's HTML code.
 An API key from OMDb, a third-party, through Python was used to gather the required user reviews from IMDb.com.
+The data was then visualized into various graphs and charts using Python's Matplotlib library.

 ## Correlation between profit and ratings
 ![scatter](Images/profit_ratings_relation.png "Profit and ratings scatter plot")